 The Children and Families Act 2014 replaces statements of special educational needs with education, health and care plans.
 It includes the right to request a personal budget:

-The aim of a personal budget is to enable children and young people with special educational needs and disabilities and their parents to have more choice, flexibility and control over the services they receive to meet eligible education, health and social care needs as set out in their education, health and care plan, and to help them achieve the outcomes agreed in their plans.
-For education you do not have to have a personal budget if you do not want one.
+The aim of a personal budget is to help children and young people with SEND and their parents to have more choice, flexibility and control over the services they receive to meet eligible needs as set out in their education, health and care plan, and to help them achieve the outcomes agreed in their plans.
+For education, you do not have to have a personal budget if you do not want one.

 Personal budgets for care

 You can find out more about how money is allocated for care and how support plans are created here.